GCG64/GaloombaCatGamer64/README.md

-- 👋 Hi, I’m @GaloombaCatGamer64
+- 👋 Hi, I’m YarnDrawz
-- 👀 I’m interested in making a Linux Distro
+- 👀 idk what can i do
-- 🌱 I’m currently learning to Code things
+- 🌱 like for years
 - 🍕 thats all you need to know

 <!---